aws-samples/aws-modernization-with-docker/content/80_End_to_End_CICD_Pipeline/81_GH_To_CodePipeline.md

 After the CloudFormation deployment, you'll see the pipeline progress through the Source, Build, Security Scan, and Deploy stages.

+Click here to open [**CodePipeline**](console.aws.amazon.com/codesuite/codepipeline/pipelines) in the Console and select your pipeline.

 ![pipeline-execution-home](/images/pipeline-execution.png)

-Once completed, you can verify the running website hosted by ECS by accessing your application URL through the load balancer:
+Once the pipeline is completed, you can verify the running website hosted by ECS by accessing your application URL through the load balancer:

 ```bash
 # Get the load balancer DNS name